UPPMAX/programming_formalisms/docs/pair_programming/README.md

 ![](martin_the_clean_coder.jpg)

 - [Martin, 2011] Martin, Robert C. The clean coder: a code of conduct for professional programmers.
 Pearson Education, 2011.
+- [reference for best group size 2] The reference that a group size of 2 is best
 - [Schwartz & Gurung, 2012] Schwartz, Beth M., and Regan AR Gurung.
 Evidence-based teaching for higher education.
 American Psychological Association, 2012.
 TODO: check that this is a reference for optimal group size of 2

 ![](thomas_and_hunt_the_pragmatic_programmer.jpg)